fcrepo-exts/fcrepo-aws-deployer/README.md

 # fcrepo-aws-deployer
 A terraform script for automatically deploying a Fedora repository to AWS.
-By default, Fedora is deployed on a t3.small instance and is backed by mysql 8.0 hosted in RDS on a db.t2.micro instance.
+By default, Fedora is deployed on a t3.small instance and is backed by postgresql 12.3  hosted in RDS on a db.t2.micro instance.

 ## Requirements